-Step 2: Ask our plan for an Appeal or a Fast Appeal
+Step 2: Ask our plan for an appeal or a fast appeal

-[If you are asking for a standard appeal, submit your standard appeal in writing.
-Chapter 2 has contact information.
-[If you are asking for a fast appeal, make your appeal in writing or call us.
-Chapter 2 has contact information.
-You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer on the coverage decision.
-If you miss this deadline and have a good reason for missing it, explain the reason your appeal is late when you make your appeal.
+has contact information. □ If you are asking for a fast appeal, make your appeal in writing or call us.
+Chapter 2 has contact information. □You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer on the coverage decision.
+If you miss this deadline and have a good reason for missing it, explain the reason your appeal is late when you make your

+□If you are asking for a standard appeal, submit your standard appeal in writing.
+Chapter 2

+- have a good reason for missing it, explain the reason your appeal is late when you make your appeal.
 We may give you more time to make your appeal.
-Examples of good cause may include a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. [☐ You can ask for a copy of the information regarding your medical decision.
+Examples of good cause may include a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. - □You can ask for a copy of the information regarding your medical decision.
 You and your doctor may add more information to support your appeal.

-Step 3: We consider your appeal and we give you our answer. [☐ When our plan is reviewing your appeal, we take a careful look at all of the information.
-We check to see if we were following all the rules when we said no to your request. [☐ We will gather more information if needed, possibly contacting you or your doctor.
-De eadlines for a "fast appeal" [□ For fast appeals, we must give you our answer within 72 hours after we receive your appeal.
-We will give you our answer sooner if your health requires us to.
-One of the property of the ° If we do not give you an answer within 72 hours (or by the end of the extended time period if we took extra days), we are required to automatically send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
-Section 5.4 explains the Level 2 appeal process.
-[If our answer is yes to part or all of what you requested, we must authorize or provide the coverage we have agreed to provide within 72 hours after we receive your appeal.
-[If our answer is no to part or all of what you requested, we will send you our decision in writing and automatically forward your appeal to the independent review organization for a Level 2 appeal.
-The independent review organization will notify you in writing when it receives your appeal.
+Step 3: We consider your appeal and we give you our answer.

+- □When our plan is reviewing your appeal, we take a careful look at all of the information.
+We check to see if we were following all the rules when we said no to your request. - □We will gather more information if needed, possibly contacting you or your doctor.

-Deadlines for a "standard appeal"
+Deadlines for a "fast appeal"